moq-wg/moq-transport/draft-lcurley-warp.md

 The delivery order SHOULD be followed when possible to ensure that the most important media is delivered when throughput is limited.
 Note that the contents within each segment are still delivered in order; this delivery order only applies to the ordering between segments.

+A segment MUST NOT have a smaller delivery order than a segment it depends on.
+Delivering segments out of dependency order will increase latency and can cause artifacting when memory limits are tight.
+This is especially problematic and can cause a deadlock if the receiver does release flow control until dependencies are received.

 A sender MUST send each segment over a dedicated QUIC stream.
 The QUIC library should support prioritization ({{prioritization}}) such that streams are transmitted in delivery order.